Fredric Hope

 Fredric Hope (January 22, 1900 – April 20, 1937) was an American art director.
 He won an Academy Award for Best Art Direction for the film The Merry Widow.
-He was born in New Brighton, Pennsylvania and died in Hollywood, California.
+He was born in New Brighton, Pennsylvania to Helen Dodge and Harry Hope.
+He was educated at Cleveland School of Art, Art Institute of Chicago and Otis Art Institute.
+In 1922 he became a draftsman and an art director with Metro-Goldwyn-Mayer.
+He died in Hollywood, California.